 \section{Introduction}

-Presburger arithmetic $\PrA$ is the true theory of integers with order and addition.
-Unlike Peano Arithmetic $\PA$, it is complete, decidable and admits quantifier elimination in the extension of its language by constants $0,1$ and binary relations of equivalences modulo $p$, for primes all $p$ \cite{presburger}.
+Presburger arithmetic $\PrA$ is the elementary theory of integers with order and addition.
+Unlike Peano Arithmetic $\PA$, it is complete, decidable and admits quantifier elimination in the extension of its language by constants $0,1$ and binary relations of congruence modulo $p$, $p\ge 2$ \cite{presburger}.

-A linear order $L$ is definable in a structure $M$ if both its domain $D_L$ its comparison relation $<_L\subseteq D_L\times D_L$ are $M$-definable sets.
-Definability of linear orders (or of classes of linear orders of special kind) is a natural problem that has been studied for various structures and classes of structures (\cite{bc} \cite{krs}, \cite{rama}).
-We study the definability of linear orders in Presburger arithmetic.
+A linear order $L$ is called definable in a structure $M$ if both its domain $D_L$ and its comparison relation $<_L\,\subseteq D_L\times D_L$ are first-order $M$-definable sets.
+Definability of linear orders (or of specific classes of linear orders) is a natural problem that has been previously studied for various structures and classes of structures (\cite{braudcarayol,khoussainovrubinstephan,ramakrishnan}).
+We aim to explore the definability of linear orders in Presburger arithmetic.

 Presburger arithmetic is not a sequential theory, i.\,e., it cannot encode tuples of integers by single integers.
-And thus, when we talk about definable linear orders in Presburger arithmetic it is important whether elements of the order is represented by a single integer) and multi-dimensional definability (each element of the order is represented by a tuple of $m$ integers for a fixed $m\ge 2$).
+As such, it requires distinction between one-dimensional definability (each element of the order is represented by a single integer) and multi-dimensional definability (each element of the order is represented by a tuple of $m$ integers for a fixed $m\ge 2$).

-\emph{Scattered} orders are orders without a dense suborders.
-A linear order has the Hausdorff rank $\le \alpha$ ($\alpha\in\mathsf{Ord}$) iff it is embeddable into $\ZZ^\alpha n$, for some finite ordinal $n$ (slightly different definitions of rank could be found in literature, but the value of rank for them differs by at most one).
-The classical result of Hausdorff is that a linear order is scattered iff it is a linear order of rank $\alpha$, for some $\alpha$.
+\emph{Scattered} orders are orders without dense suborders.
+A linear order has the Hausdorff rank $\le \alpha$ ($\alpha\in\mathsf{Ord}$) if it is embeddable into $\ZZ^\alpha \cdot n$ for some finite ordinal $n$ (slightly different definitions of rank could be found in the literature, but they lead to the value of rank varying at most by one).
+The classical result of Hausdorff is that a linear order is scattered iff it is of rank $\alpha$, for some $\alpha$.

-In a preceding paper \cite{jlc} the authors of the present paper proved that any linear order that is definable in $(\ZZ,<,+)$ is a \emph{scattered} linear order of a finite Hausdorff rank.
+In a preceding paper \cite{pakhomovzapryagaev2020} the authors proved that any linear order definable in $(\ZZ,<,+)$ is a \emph{scattered} linear order of finite Hausdorff rank.

-\begin{reptheorem}{ordering}[\cite{jlc}] Suppose a linear order $L$ is $m$-dimensionally definable in $(\ZZ,<,+)$.
-Then $L$ is a scattered linear order whose Hausdorff rank is at most $m$. \end{reptheorem}
+\begin{reptheorem}{ordering}[\cite{pakhomovzapryagaev2020}] Suppose a linear order $L$ is $m$-dimensionally definable in $(\ZZ,<,+)$.
+Then $L$ is scattered, and the Hausdorff rank of $L$ is at most $m$. \end{reptheorem}